Over $200 Million In Verdicts & Settlements On Behalf Of Our Clients

 - Animal attacks: An attack involving someone else’s animal is technically a matter of unsafe property.
 Unfortunately, these incidents often involve children.

-- Negligent security: When you are attacked or assaulted in a public space, you may have a claim against the property owner if there weren’t adequate security measures in place.
+- Negligent security: When you are attacked or assaulted, or sexually assaulted in a public space, you may have a claim against the property owner if there weren’t adequate security measures in place.

 - Amusement parks: Broken bones, concussions and other injuries can result if you’re hurt on a roller coaster, water slide or another theme-park ride.